psi1703/k8s-ansible/docs/operations/operations-and-validation-runbook.md

 Pass criteria:

-* Sentinel promotes a new master.
+* Sentinel promotes or confirms a valid master.
-* HAProxy routes to the new master.
+* HAProxy routes to the current master.
 * `/readyz` returns Redis OK after recovery.
 * The app does not need a Redis URL change.
 * No Redis PVC is deleted.